When you’re thinking about spelling a word with OI or OY, location is everything.

 As new learning is added to your student’s repertoire, especially adding affixes, it is often helpful to review the oi/oy generalization to help situate it within the larger context of English spelling.

 Teaching and practicing this spelling generalization with your students will provide students with learning differences a valuable tool for spelling.
-Through many repetitions of correct spelling with the aid of this guideline, your students will build a repertoire of known words and an overall orthographic awareness.
+Through many repetitions of correct spelling with the multisensory spelling strategies in this guideline, your students will build a repertoire of known words and an overall orthographic awareness.

-While learning about the long o spellings lacks the sort of predictable character of some other spelling rules, the complexities raised by homographs and homonyms make this a perfect time to support your student in becoming adept at using spell checking tools, whether a dictionary or handheld spell checking device.
-GO HERE for a fun freebie game your kids might enjoy!
+While learning about the long o spellings lacks the sort of predictable character of some other spelling rules, the complexities raised by homographs and homonyms make this a perfect time to support your student in becoming adept at using spell-checking tools, whether a dictionary or handheld spell-checking device.